 Yes this is speculation, but with the way things have gone you have to say that it’s nearing time to bring in a new Ownership group, one not run by the NBA and one willing to build for championships in the State of Louisiana.

-Topics: Gary Chouest
+Tags: Gary Chouest